The idea that partners shouldn’t be needy and should be independent creates a lack of security in the relationship.

 The Couple Bubble

 The difference between Brett and Alison and Kim and Kevin is the sense of security and safety in the relationship.
-It’s the couple bubble they’ve formed with each other.
+It’s the couple bubble, a protective layer around the relationship according to Stan Tatkin that the couple has formed with each other.
 It’s an agreement, spoken or unspoken, that puts the relationship first.
 Each partner puts the other’s well-being, self-esteem and vulnerabilities first.

 This is a big commitment.
 It’s an overwhelming commitment if you pride yourself on your independence.
 But it is this fear of commitment that holds us back.